ConyVidal/conyvidal.github.io/_pages/policy.md

   - /policy.html
 ---

+My interest in science and technology policy is twofold.
+Most directly relevant to my Ph.D. research, I'm interested in understanding the impact of emerging digital technologies on individuals and society, and how these tools can be harnessed to support health and wellbeing while mitigating harms.
+At a broader level, I'm interested in understanding the forces shaping the bigger science and technology enterprise: who gets to decide what scientific questions and technological innovations should be pursued?
+To what extent could (and should) we form cross-sectoral collaborations for the prioritization of public-interest research and development?
+What is the role of academics in all this?

+## Emerging Digital Technologies: Potential, Social Impacts, and Regulation

 ### [Should Machines Be Allowed to “Read Our Minds”?
 Uses and Regulation of Biometric Techniques that Attempt to Infer Mental States](https://doi.org/10.38105/spr.qy2iibrk72)
 Published in *MIT Science Policy Review*, 2022 ([DOI](https://doi.org/10.38105/spr.qy2iibrk72), [pdf](https://conyvidal.github.io/files/))